 In particular, there is a ‘reptilian’ element in our lower vagus that promotes immobilisation.
 This is fine for reptiles, they are not warm-blooded in the way mammals are.
 Reptiles can stay still for long periods and suddenly spring into action to defend themselves or to attack others.

 Humans cannot afford to use that strategy so easily, and for so long.
 Over time, mammals developed an upper part of their Vagus nerve to compensation for that tendency to be immobilised for extended periods.
 In time, evolution created a system whereby mammals can be ‘immobilised without fear‘ and without risking fatally low rates of ingestion of oxygen.

-The later evolution of the Vagus nerve played a large part in helping mammals, later human beings, to detect situations in which they were safe.
+The later evolution of the Vagus nerve played a large part in helping mammals, including human beings, to detect situations in which they were safe.

 This later evolution of the Vagus nerve helped to shape our ‘social engagement system‘ – finding out who we will do business with.
 Through this system, infants learn who could be trusted, and how much they can be trusted.
 Infants learn very quickly whether to trust or mistrust a carer.
 However, one sad outcome of this development is that a ‘decision’ to trust, or not, is taken very early on in the infant’s life.
 The evidence suggests that these ‘decisions’ are made in our first year or two.
 The available evidence suggests that it is not easy for growing children to revisit that decision and make changes to it.